 We can’t eliminate noise, but we can counter it by boosting signal, avoiding parts of it, or removing it in processing.
 This whole process can become extremely technical with a heckuva lot of math, but if you’re starting out and just want better pictures, you don’t want to see more math!
 So take these four pieces of advice to start smoothing out your images.

 - Take as many images as you can and stack them.
 Stacking images allows the stacking program to recognize noise and cancel it out while adding, or stacking, your signal.
 The quick and dirty recommendation is to take as many images as you can.
-There is a point of diminishing returns, but at this point I’d recommend getting everything you can and stacking it in DeepSkyStacker.
+There is a point of diminishing returns, but don’t worry about that.
+It’s more images that you plan on taking.
+At this point I’d recommend getting everything you can and stacking it in DeepSkyStacker.

 - Dithering.
 Dithering is a process that moves the scope a few pixels in between images.
 The process itself doesn’t remove noise from the exposure.
 Instead, it randomizes the noise between exposures allowing it to be mitigated when stacking.
 You can read more about this here.

 - Take your calibration frames!
 Dark and BIAS frames are absolutely necessary for removing thermal and shot noise respectively.
 When you stack your calibration frames with your light frames noise is removed frame by frame.
 Without these, you’ll find processing to a smooth image nearly impossible.
 Get your flats as well to remove any aberrations on the lens, mirror etc.